kar722/CSPTri3/Test-Prep-Study.md

 # Test Prep Study

+### 5.3 Notes
+Computing Bias
+- Computing innovations can reflect existing human biases because of biases written into the algorithms or biases in the data used by the innovation
+- Programmers should take action to reduce bias in algorithms used for computing innovations as a way of combating existing human biases
+- Biases can be embedded at all levels of software development

 #### 5.3 Actions
 [HP computers are racist](https://www.youtube.com/watch?v=t4DT3tQqgRM)
 - The owner of the computer thinks this was intentional but most likely being a bug in the software as it was not tested enough.
 - I think this happened because they tested the motion tracking of the face only using "white" models.
 - This can be very harmful and be percieved as racist and therefore should be corrected.
 - To produce a better outcome I would test the software with different face models of different types of skin color.

+### 5.4 Notes
+#####Crowdsourcing

+Public Data Sets:
+- Kaggle
+- Google Public Datasets
+- Data.gov
+- Local Government
+  Widespread access to info and public data facilitates the identification of problems, development of solutions and dissemination of results.

+Distributed Computing:
+- A ton of computers do 1 task
+  Examples:
+- Spotify with collab playlists
+- Crowdfunding like kickstarter and GoFundMe
+- Blockchain like crypto and other tokens

 #### 5.4 Actions
 CompSci has 150 principles students.
 Describe a crowdsource idea and how you might initiate it in our environment?